 bio & cv

-low-sodium, night frequencies
+low-sodium, night frequencies, solo show

 Agitate Gallery, 2024